Program Overview

 - Strengthen community capacity to foster engagement among neighborhood residents

-ReCAST Priorities and Project Ideas: The funding can be used to support activities and programs for youth and young adults (14 to 24 years) and their families and to further the ReCAST goals as stated above.
-All approved programs and activities must include some element or component that addresses mental health and well-being of youth, young adults and their families (e.g. promoting mental health awareness, providing mental health resources, teaching mindfulness, offering yoga, individual or group counseling, mental health workshops, etc.) Here is a list of potential strategies.
+ReCAST Mini-Grants: ReCAST Mini-Grant funding is used to support activities and programs for youth and young adults (14 to 24 years) and their families and to further the ReCAST goals as stated above.
+All approved programs and activities include some element or component that addresses mental health and well-being of youth, young adults and their families (e.g. promoting mental health awareness, providing mental health resources, teaching mindfulness, offering yoga, individual or group counseling, mental health workshops, etc.) Here is a list of fundable strategies.

 - creating safe spaces for youth/young adults and families to address mental health, stress, and trauma and build resilience